Scott Avett: Artwork

 Scott began to paint seriously in 1999 under the direction of professor and mentor Leland Wallin.
 In 2002, Scott opened an art gallery in Concord, North Carolina.
-He paints many self-portraits that he says reveal and represent "states of emotions in [his] life."
-He has also developed a unique methodology in his portraits by using a narrative approach.
-He creates individual characters who, in later works, are the subject of various events involving multiple figure paintings.
-Scott's unique portraits are much like a story book.
-In addition to oil-on-canvas portraits, Scott is also an accomplished printmaker.
-He returns to East Carolina University (ECU) as the need arises in order to create special prints in celebration of events relating to his band, The Avett Brothers.
-Scott specializes in creating relief prints, a skill that he acquired at ECU under the direction of professor Michael Elhbeck.
-These prints are renowned among the fans of The Avett Brothers both for their sentimental and artistic value.
+In addition to oil-on-canvas portraits, Scott is an accomplished printmaker.
+Scott specializes in creating relief prints.
 Scott's artwork was featured at the Envoy Gallery in New York City from July through August in 2008.
-Scott's work was also featured in a special exhibit titled Scott Avett: INVISIBLE at the North Carolina Museum of Art in Raleigh North Carolina from October 26, 2019 – January 19, 2020.
-A second version of this exhibition, After The Fact, will open at the Greenville Museum of Art and run from October 7, 2022 - January 21, 2023.
+Scott's work also was featured in an exhibit titled Scott Avett: INVISIBLE at the North Carolina Museum of Art in Raleigh North Carolina from October 26, 2019, to January 19, 2020.

 Avett painted the cover artwork for By the Way, I Forgive You, the 2018 album of long-time friend Brandi Carlile.

 Personal life

 In 2003, Scott Avett married his wife, Sarah, who gave birth to a baby girl, Eleanor, in late October 2008.
 In April 2011, it was announced that two shows in Texas would be postponed due to the birth of his second child, a son named Maxwell.
-Avett revealed the sex of his baby in London when he re-wrote the lyrics to his song "Murder In The City" which was originally released in 2007.
+Avett revealed the sex of his baby in London when he re-wrote the lyrics to his song "Murder in the City" which originally was released in 2007.
 The original lyrics were "make sure my sister knows I loved her, make sure my mother knows the same" and they were changed to "make sure my daughter knows I loved her, make sure her mother knows the same.".
 A second son, Luke, was born in March 2015.
-In July 2016 at a show near Seattle, Scott sang "make sure my girls know I love them, make sure my boy knows the same, always remember there is nothing worth sharing like the love that let us share our name."
+In July 2016 at a show near Seattle, Scott sang "make sure my boys know I love them, make sure my girl knows the same, always remember there is nothing worth sharing like the love that let us share our name."

-Scott Avett is the grandson of Reverend Clegg W. Avett (1914-1976), a Methodist minister whose sermons influenced Scott's faith.
+Scott Avett is the grandson of Reverend Clegg W. Avett (1914–1976), a Methodist minister whose sermons influenced Scott's faith.